Court-Pencil/Game-Trivia/README.md

 ## User Stories

-- As a user, I want my knowledge of video games to be challenged.
+- As a user, I want my knowledge of video games to be challenged so i can test my skills and learn new facts.
-- As a user, I want to receive immediate feedback on my quiz answers.
+- As a user, I want to receive immediate feedback on my quiz answers so i can see if i answered correcty and improve if im incorrect.
-- As a user, I want navigation to be intuitive and straightforward.
+- As a user, I want navigation to be intuitive and straightforward so i can move through the quiz without confusion.
-- As a user, I want a visually appealing interface that enhances the overall experience.
+- As a user, I want a visually appealing interface that enhances the overall experience so the quiz experience is engaging and enjoyable.
-- As a user, I want the scoring system to be transparent and understandable.
+- As a user, I want the scoring system to be transparent and understandable so i understand my preformance through the quiz.
-- As a user, I want to access the quiz on any device, including mobile phones and tablets.
+- As a user, I want to access the quiz on any device, including mobile phones and tablets so i can play anywhere, anytime.

 ## Website Goals and Objectives